JoeyStanley/jekyll-for-designers/cv.md

 **Joseph A. Stanley**.
 "Real Time Vowel Shifts in Georgia English."
 The 6th Annual Linguistics Conference at UGA ([LCUGA6](http://linguistics.uga.edu/lcuga-6)).
 Athens, GA.
 October 4–5, 2019.
 <a href="/downloads/191004-LCUGA6.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 William A. Kretzschmar, Jr. & **Joseph A. Stanley**.
 "Visualization of Big Data Phonetics."
-[Digitial Humanities Confernce 2019](https://dh2019.adho.org).
+[Digital Humanities Conference 2019](https://dh2019.adho.org).
 Utrecht, the Netherlands.
 July 9–12, 2019.

 **Joseph A. Stanley**.
 "Are <span style="font-variant: small-caps">beg</span> and <span style="font-variant: small-caps">bag</span>-raising distinct?
 Regional patterns in prevelar raising in North American English."
 American Dialect Society Annual Meeting.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190104-ads2019_prevelar.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>